All Episodes

 So this guy, here, let's listen to this guy.

-This is on CNB CNBC squawk on the street.
+This is on CNBC Squawk on the street.

-And David Faber said, is there any expectation the labor force participation rate will move up?
+And David Faber said, is there any expectation the labor force participation rate will move up appreciably?

-What we need is some more help from Congress.
+What we need is some more help from Congress, investment in things like infrastructure, early education, which will help promote the tech.

 For five years, we have been hearing we need money for infrastructure.

-For five years, we've been hearing we need to rebuild a roads and the bridges.
+For five years, we've been hearing we need to rebuild our roads and the bridges.

-For five years, we've been hearing we need to spend more money on education, and guess what?
+For five years, we've been hearing we need to spend more money on education.

 We have never had annual deficits of a trillion dollars or more in consecutive years like we've had here.

-And yet we're not spending any money on the infrastructure, and we're not spending any money on early education.
+And yet we're not spending any money on the infrastructure.

 The money is being given primarily to people who are going to end up sending some of it back to the Democrat Party and Obama in the form of campaign contributions.